|

 is recognized to the extent that every effort has been made to provide for the fullest

-that all are not endowed with a sense of esthetic values and appreciation of what is right
+however, that all are not endowed with a sense of esthetic values and appreciation of what

-and proper in regard to the embellishment of a burial lot.
-Therefore, it becomes the duty
+is right and proper in regard to the embellishment of a burial lot.
+Therefore, it

-and obligation of the cemetery to guide and direct by means of reasonable rules and
+becomes the duty and obligation of the cemetery to guide and direct by means of reasonable

-regulations.
-Much in the same manner that cities adopt building and zoning laws for the
+rules and regulations.
+Much in the same manner that cities adopt building and zoning

-protection and guidance of its citizens, cemetery officials have adopted rules, based on
+laws for the protection and guidance of its citizens, cemetery officials have adopted

 Rules and regulations must not be regarded as a restraint on

-necessary.
-If fairly, courteously and impartially enforced on our part and observed and
+and necessary.
+If fairly, courteously and impartially enforced on our part and

-complied with on your part, they can and have reacted to your benefit in decreased
+observed and complied with on your part, they can and have reacted to your benefit in

 General Rules

-Office for St. Patrick Cemetery and St. Mary Cemetery is located at 1251 Gorham Street,
+Administration Office for St. Patrick Cemetery and St. Mary Cemetery is located at 1251

 8. Articles such as shells, stone chips, mulch, glass receptacles, wooden crosses,